Volkimd/setup-microshift-multinode-cluster/README.md

 # setup-microshift-multinode-cluster

 This Ansible playbook automates the setup of a MicroShift multi-node cluster.
-It's designed to quickly and easily provision a functional cluster for testing or development purposes.
+It's designed to quickly and easily provision a functional cluster for testing or development purposes. it is base on the multinode scripts from microshift source https://github.com/openshift/microshift/tree/main/scripts/multinode

 ## Prerequisites